 MSA area (minimum safety altitude) determines the area within which there are determined heights for the highest permitted objects in the area around an airport.
 In this area, no fixed installations higher than the determined MSA for the area permitted.

-Several MSA areas for nearby airports are located north west and west of the project area.
+Several MSA areas for nearby airports are located west and south of the project area.
 No MSA areas infringe on the project area.

 Shipping routes